 Here’s a more condensed bio I use for conferences

-To do this, Phil draws upon his experiences at GitHub where he was a director of engineering and helped make GitHub friendly to developers on the Microsoft platform.
+Prior to A Serious Business, Inc., he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.

-He also draws upon his experience at Microsoft where he was a Senior Program Manager responsible for shipping ASP.NET MVC, NuGet, among other projects.
-These products had permissive open source licenses and ushered in Microsoft’s Open Source era.
+Prior to GitHub, he was a Senior Program Manager at Microsoft responsible for shipping ASP.NET MVC, NuGet, among other projects.
+These products had permissive open source licenses and was part of a concerted effort to drag Microsoft’s into the Open Source era.

-Phil is a co-author of the popular Professional ASP.NET MVC series and regularly speaks at conferences around the world.
-He’s also made several appearances on technology podcasts such as .NET Rocks, Hanselminutes, Herding Code, and The Official jQuery Podcast.
+Phil is a co-author of GitHub for Dummies as well as the popular Professional ASP.NET MVC series and regularly speaks at conferences around the world.
+He’s also made several appearances on technology podcasts such as .NET Rocks and Hanselminutes.

 Sounds like just the kind of person you want to have a beer or coffee with, doesn’t it?